 Encaustic is an ancient painting medium.
 The Egyptians and the ancient Romans used beeswax based paints and the work has lasted for centuries.
 The encaustic technique involves suspending pigments in a hot wax medium and applying to a rigid support.
 I enjoy exploring all of the creative possibilities of this technique and I'm having a lot of fun with it!
-As with my mixed media/collage work, I find that this medium is very receptive to layering.
-I enjoy embedding thin papers, and layer with both opaque and translucent hot wax.
-I make my own medium (a combination of beeswax and damar resin) and I mix my own colors, using raw and manufactured pure pigments suspended in the melted medium.
-A favorite find: at a yard sale I found a very old can of 'bronzing powder.'
-After looking it up I find that it is actually powdered mica.
-It adds a wonderful shimmer to some of the wax layers.
+As with mixed media work, this medium is very receptive to layering.
+I enjoy embedding photos on thin papers and other ephemera, and layer with both opaque and translucent hot wax.
+I make my own medium (a combination of 85% beeswax and 15% damar resin) and I mix my own colors, using raw and manufactured pure pigments suspended in the melted medium.

 Below are a few examples of my encaustic work.

 Willows, 11 x 14 each, Encaustic with gravestone rubbings